 A semi-fictional autobiography, Disappearing, was published in 2019.
 It tells of a ‘bolshy pensioner with a mission’ in a slow-burner of covert information, rebellion, escapism, and a high body count.
 Set in today’s world, a man in later years is upset by his life experiences and decides on a great experiment: to disappear.
 The security community called his methods ‘subversive’ and tried hard to ban the book.

 Reappearing, the sequel to Disappearing, was published in 2020.
-Heal’s imagined last journey until 2024 takes him through the decline of the French empire, the terror of Islamic insurgency and the modern African slave trade.
-His nomadic life leads him to places he really shouldn’t visit; meeting people it’s best not to know.
-All the time, he follows clues that might lead him to his unknown father, fearful of what he might find.
+Heal’s imagined last nomadic journey, based in part on true-life experiences, takes him through the decline of the French empire, the terror of Islamic insurgency and the modern African slave trade.
+All the time, he follows clues that might lead him to his unknown father.
 This is an intelligent detective story, wrapped up in a global travel adventure and set against the background of twentieth century history.
-Reappearing is also a scary prophesy of everyone’s near future when the Chinese government decides to take control.